12 Honey Myths vs. Facts

 This is an old wives’ tale that won’t go away.
 While honey is acidic, scooping your honey with a metal spoon is such a quick movement that corrosion of the metal is unlikely.
 However, we do not recommend storing a metal spoon within your honey for long periods of time.

-7. Honey can treat wounds
+7. Honey can be used on wounds

 8. All bees produce honey